pree2111/Intrusion-Detection-System-and-Classifier/README.md

 # Exit the code
 <ul> Press Ctrl+Z </ul>
-<ul> After the code stops type in the following in your terminal </ul>
+<ul> After the code stops execute the following command in your terminal </ul>
 <ul>                sudo killall -9 python3           </ul>

 # We hope you like the idea and innovation behind it!